What is Natto?

 How much Nattokinase dosage in a day?

 Nattokinase is strong that it can remove blood clots and fatty clogs in blood vessels.
-In a single dosage, it is reported to have a beneficial effect in removing bad fats inside the blood vessels.
+In a single dosage, it is reported to be beneficial in removing bad fats inside the blood vessels.

 A study has shown 12 healthy young males and was given a random dosage of a single campus with 2000 formula units.